The 8 Great Bodhisattvas and the 8 Great Qualities of Buddha; 8 Great Mantras and Why We Need These Qualities

 When you hear the name Vaprapani, you might think of a ferocious Bodhisattva hurling a vajra to protect Shakyamuni Buddha [story below] — but he, equally, embodies both “wings” of Enlightenment.
 The name Kshitigarbha (Earth Store Bodhisattva) conjures an image of a kind monk rescuing those suffering in the hells (either literal or psychological) — yet it is through both wisdom and compassion he can accomplish his savior mission.
 He is also strongly associated with the earth.

-Manjushri, Avalokiteshvara (Guanyin), Vajrapani and Maitreya (the Future Buddha) are the “Superstars” of the “Eight Great Bodhisattvas” — often translated as the “Eight Great Sons” (Skt. aṣṭa utaputra; Tib. ཉེ་བའི་སྲས་བརྒྱད་, nyewé sé gyé, Wyl. nye ba’i sras brgyad).
+Manjushri, Avalokiteshvara (Guanyin), Vajrapani and Maitreya (the Future Buddha) are the “Superstars” of the “Eight Great Bodhisattvas” — often translated as the “Eight Great Siblings” (Skt. aṣṭa utaputra; Tib. ཉེ་བའི་སྲས་བརྒྱད་, nyewé sé gyé, Wyl. nye ba’i sras brgyad).
 Less well known are Kshitigarbha, Ākāśagarbha, Samantabhadra, and Sarvanivarana-Vishkambhin.
 This is not a matter or rank — all of the Eight Great Ones are equally meritorious — it’s more a matter of lineage and tradition.

 Three great ones — Speech, Mind, Body